Future Energy eNews IntegrityResearchInstitute.org Mar. 8, 2006 |

 "Not required are engineers, pipelines, epidemiologists, or

 microbiologists," says Kamen.
 "You don't need any -ologists.
-You don't
+You

 need any building permits, bribery, or bureaucracies."